coplas/SqliteDDLHelper/README.md

 ```

 # Usage
-Builds SQL DDL statement to create or alter SQLite databaze, I used it personally in my Android projects.
+Builds SQL DDL statement to create or alter SQLite database, I used it personally in my Android projects.

 ## Generate Create table statement